Regge Trajectories of Radial Meson Excitations: Exploring the Dyson-Schwinger-- Bethe-Salpeter Approach: Numerical methods and results

 \section{Numerical methods and results}

-The numerical details for solving the above quoted DS and BS equations with given truncations and approximations are described in \cite{Greifenhagen:2016xx}.
-In vacuum, the quark propagator can be decomposed as $S^{-1}(p) = i \gamma \cdot p A(p) + B(p)$ to split (\ref{eq:tDSE}) into two coupled integral equations for $A$ and $B$ which are needed for complex arguments $p$.
+The numerical details for solving the above q uoted DS and BS equations with given truncations and approximations are described in \cite{Greifenhagen:2016xx}.
+In vacuum, the quark propagator can be decomposed as $S^{-1}(p) = i \gamma \cdot p A(p) + B(p)$ to split (\ref{eq:tDSE}) into two coupled integral equations for $A$ and $B$ which, as already mentioned, are needed for complex arguments $p$.
+The introduced functions $A(p)$ and $B(p)$ are referred to as the quark wave function and quark-mass parameter, respectively.
+The dynamically generated quark mass is then $M^2_q=\left(B(p) /A(p)\right)^2$.
 Figure \ref{fig:1} exhibits examples for these functions for positive, real values of the momentum $p$.
 Note the non-linear dependence on the quark mass parameter $m_q$.